tdeck/thermalwriter-interface/README.md

 ![Interface timing diagram](./interface_timing.png)

 The only mystery here is the actual signal timing.
 The "timing diagram" provides no actual guidelines for signal timing, so we'll have to guess.
 [This hobbyist](https://retrocomputing.stackexchange.com/questions/13385/panasonic-kx-w50th-data-transfer/13510) who used the actual RP-K105 adapter had to set their print server to "super slow" - whatever that means.
-I judge that's probably a few hundred bytes per second at most, but could be much lower.
+I judge that's probably a few hundred bits per second at most, but could be much lower.
 Above that their typewriter would print but drop characters.
 This protocol hopefully isn't very timing-sensitive because the sender waits for an ACK for each bit sent.

 Unfortunately I don't have the manual for my typewriter, so I'm only assuming that the interface box is the same based on the pin voltages making sense.
 I know that Panasonic sold the RP-K100 and RP-K105 interface boxes for several different typewriter models, which seems sensible from a business perspective.

 ## Prototyping an interface
 The next step was to prototype an interface board based on the hypothesis that the pinout and interface is as described in the KX-W50TH service manual.
 For the physical connection, I used a standard DE-9 female solder cup connector and bent the right hand side's metal plate so it would fit.

 I chose to use an [RP2040-Zero](https://www.waveshare.com/wiki/RP2040-Zero) board I had lying around, but pretty much any microcontroller with 4 GPIO pins will work.
 If you try this with a 5v part, you don't even need anything additional.
 Since the RP2040 is a 3.3v and this bus is pulled to 5v by the typewriter when idle, I used a [74LS240](https://www.futurlec.com/74LS/74LS240.shtml) to drive the ONLINE, STB, and TXD lines.
-ACK is simply pulled up to 3.34 with a resistor.
+ACK is simply pulled up to 3.3V with a resistor.
 Here's a photo of my lo-fi breadboard layout:
 ![Drawing of the breadboard layout on graph paper](layout.jpg)

 Here's a shot of the assembled breadboard: